 How Impala Schedules and Enforces Limits on Concurrent Queries

 The admission control system is decentralized, embedded in each Impala daemon and communicating through the statestore mechanism.
 Although the limits you set for memory usage and number of concurrent queries apply cluster-wide, each Impala daemon makes its own decisions about whether to allow each query to run immediately or to queue it for a less-busy time.
 These decisions are fast, meaning the admission control mechanism is low-overhead, but might be imprecise during times of heavy load across many coordinators.
-There could be times when the query queue contained more queries than the specified limit, or when the estimated of memory usage for a query is not exact and the overall memory usage exceeds the specified limit.
-Thus, you typically err on the high side for the size of the queue, because there is not a big penalty for having a large number of queued queries; and you typically err on the low side for the memory limit, to leave some headroom for queries to use more memory than expected, without being cancelled or activating the spill-to-disk mechanism as a result.
+There could be times when the more queries were queued (in aggregate across the cluster) than the specified limit, or when number of admitted queries exceeds the expected number.
+Thus, you typically err on the high side for the size of the queue, because there is not a big penalty for having a large number of queued queries; and you typically err on the low side for configuring memory resources, to leave some headroom in case more queries are admitted than expected, without running out of memory and being cancelled as a result.

 To avoid a large backlog of queued requests, you can set an upper limit on the size of the queue for queries that are queued.
 When the number of queued queries exceeds this limit, further queries are cancelled rather than being queued.
-You can also configure a timeout period, after which queued queries are cancelled, to avoid indefinite waits.
+You can also configure a timeout period per pool, after which queued queries are cancelled, to avoid indefinite waits.
 If a cluster reaches this state where queries are cancelled due to too many concurrent requests or long waits for query execution to begin, that is a signal for an administrator to take action, either by provisioning more resources, scheduling work on the cluster to smooth out the load, or by doing Impala performance tuning to enable higher throughput.